2023 Best Value Precision Production Associate Degree Schools in the Southwest Region

 Full Precision Production at New Mexico State University - Carlsbad Report

-Texas State Technical College landed the #9 spot in the 2023 rankings for the best value associate degree precision production programs.
-TSTC is a large public school located in the midsize city of Waco.
+Texas State Technical College did quite well in this year’s ranking of the best places for precision production students to get a associate degree.
+It came in at #9 on the list.
+TSTC is a fairly large public school located in the medium-sized city of Waco.

 TSTC undergraduate students pay an average of $11,369 in tuition and fees each year.

-Texarkana College landed the #10 spot in the 2023 rankings for the best value associate degree precision production programs.
-Texarkana College is a small public school located in the city of Texarkana.
+Texarkana College ranked #10 on this year’s Best Value Precision Production Associate Degree Schools in the Southwest Region list.
+Texarkana College is a small public school located in the small city of Texarkana.

 The average tuition and fees for an out-of-state undergraduate student at Texarkana College are $5,236 a year.